Introduction

 An example of a simple dynamic machine is the following:

-machine HelloWorld {
+machine HelloWorld with degree: 8 {

 reg pc[@pc];